The graduate's guide to assessment centres

 - In-tray or e-tray exercise.
 This tests your ability to absorb information, prioritise, make decisions and communicate.

-- Group exercise.
-This could be a case study discussion, probably involving an issue or project relevant to the business.
+- Group exercise .
+This is usually a case study discussion, based around an issue or project relevant to the business.
 Alternatively, it could be a group problem-solving exercise.
-For example, you might be put into teams and asked to construct something.

 - Interview.
 You could have one or more of these, and they could be either one-to-one or panel interviews.
 Your interviewers could be recruiters from the HR department but are most likely to be senior employees from the area of the business you are applying to, potentially including your future line manager.